-Failure to attract and retain highly qualified personnel could affect AbbVie's ability to successfully develop and commercialize products.
+Failure to attract, develop and retain highly qualified personnel could affect AbbVie's ability to successfully develop and commercialize products.

-AbbVie's success is largely dependent on its continued ability to attract and retain highly qualified scientific, technical and management personnel, as well as personnel with expertise in clinical research and development (R&D), governmental regulation and commercialization.
+AbbVie's success is largely dependent on its continued ability to attract, develop and retain diverse, highly qualified scientific, technical and management personnel, as well as personnel with expertise in clinical research and development (R&D), governmental regulation and commercialization.
 Competition for qualified personnel in the biopharmaceutical field is intense.
 AbbVie cannot be sure that it will be able to attract and retain quality personnel or that the costs of doing so will not materially increase.